Julian Mayfield: Career

 Returning to the United States in 1959, Mayfield was inspired by the success of the Cuban Revolution.
-Visiting Cuba at the invitation of Fidel Castro in July 1960, he accompanied LeRoi Jones (later known as Amiri Baraka), Sarah E. Wright, Ana Livia Cordero, and Robert F. Williams to Oriente where they celebrated the anniversary of the attack on the Moncada Barracks and the birth of the Movimiento 26 de Julio.
+Visiting Cuba at the invitation of Fidel Castro in July 1960, he accompanied Cordero, LeRoi Jones (later known as Amiri Baraka), Sarah E. Wright and Robert F. Williams to Oriente ,where they celebrated the anniversary of the attack on the Moncada Barracks and the birth of the Movimiento 26 de Julio.
 After returning from Cuba, Mayfield began raising money for food and weapons for Williams and ferrying them to Monroe, NC.

 In August 1961, after a series of attacks by white terrorists, a tense standoff developed between Williams' self-defense group and white citizens of Monroe.
-On August 27, a white couple, Mr. And Mrs. Bruce Stegall, a known clan member, from nearby Marshville, NC drove down the dead end street to the house which Williams and others were guarding.
-The couple was held at gunpoint and brought to Williams's house.
+On August 27, Mr. and Mrs. Bruce Stegall from nearby Marshville, NC drove down the dead end street to the house which Williams and others were guarding.
+Remembering the Stegalls from an earlier white supremacist demonstration, and convinced they had come to his street to prepare for a later attack, Williams held the couple at gunpoint and brought them to his house.
 They were held and released a few hours later.
 The FBI, which had previously refused to take action against the violence perpetuated by white citizens of Monroe, charged Williams with kidnapping and named Mayfield and fellow activist Mae Mallory as material witnesses.

 Late that night, Williams, his wife Mabel, Mayfield, and Mallory left Monroe in Mayfield's car and made their way to Canada.
-Then Robert and Mabel Williams fled to Cuba while Mayfield traveled to London to meet his wife and from there to Ghana where she had a taken a job with the government of then President Kwame Nkrumah.
-During Mayfield's time in Ghana, he was employed by the Ministry of Information and wrote for the Evening News and The Spark, Ghanaian newspapers.
+Robert and Mabel Williams fled to Cuba while Mayfield traveled to London to meet his wife.
+The couple then flew to Ghana, where Cordero had a taken a job with the government of President Kwame Nkrumah.
+During Mayfield's time in Ghana, he was employed by the Ministry of Information and wrote for Ghanaian newspapers including the Ghanaian Times, the Evening News, and The Spark.
 He founded the African Review, a bimonthly journal that featured articles by African-descended intellectuals including Bessie Head, Preston King, and Neville Dawes, analyzing the economic and social issues facing decolonizing Africa.
-Mayfield established the international branch of the Organization of Afro-American Unity, and edited a collection called The World Without the Bomb in 1963.
+He also helped to establish the international branch of Malcolm X's Organization of Afro-American Unity.
 Mayfield lived in worked in Ghana until January 1966 before relocating to Ibiza, Spain, just prior to the 1966 Ghanaian coup d'état.